 I serve as the Director of Expository Writing and Course Co-Director for the English 114 Writing Seminars.

 - “Under the ‘Impulse of Nature’: Animals and the Eighteenth-Century Child,” Literature of the Long Eighteenth Century and the Child, ed.
 Andrew O’Malley (forthcoming)

-- “Mo Willems and the Poetics of Parenthood,” Story Time: Festscrift in Honor of Besty Beinecke Shirley, ed.
-Timothy Young (forthcoming October 2016)
+- “Mo Willems and the Poetics of Parenthood,” Story Time: Essays on the Betsy Beinecke Shirley Collection of American Children’s Literature, ed.
+Timothy Young (2016)

 - “How to Think with Animals in Mary Wollstonecraft’s Original Stories and The Wrongs of Woman: or, Maria.”
 The Lion and the Unicorn.
 (January 2015): 1–22.

 - “Ethos in Jane Austen’s Emma.”
 Studies in Romanticism 51, no. 4 (2012): 503–532.